Yemen forces launch assault on rebel-held port city - Journal du Cameroun

 As the offensive got under way, Saudi Arabia’s ambassador to Yemen was defiant.

-“Hodeida will be liberated, and the Yemeni people will gain back a major artery of life.
-An essential lifeline that was previously plagued by the Iranian backed Huthi militia,” he tweeted.
+“Hodeida will be liberated, and the Yemeni people will gain back a major artery of life,” he tweeted.